 - Check the connections on all bonding and grounding equipment before pouring flammable liquids.
-Check for loose bolts, frayed wires, and improperly attached clamps. - Pour slowly to prevent turbulence. - Use materials, equipment, and clothing that are less likely to generate and discharge electricity, such as cotton clothing rather than clothing made of synthetic fibers or special footwear that allows static electricity to be conducted to the ground. - If you work with flammable liquids, review the safety data sheet (SDS) for instructions on safe handling and storage.
+Check for loose bolts, frayed wires, and improperly attached clamps. - Pour slowly to prevent turbulence. - Use materials, equipment, and clothing that are less likely to generate and discharge electricity, such as cotton clothing rather than clothing made of synthetic fibers, or special footwear that allows static electricity to be conducted to the ground. - If you work with flammable liquids, review the safety data sheet (SDS) for instructions on safe handling and storage.

 If you work in or even occasionally visit any area where static electricity is a hazard, take these precautions very seriously.
-Workers are killed and workplaces are devastated every year in explosions caused by static electricity.
+If the static electricity builds up and can't find its way to the ground, it discharges as a spark.
+Workers are killed, and workplaces are devastated every year in explosions caused by static electricity.